 American Depravity

-Elon Musk, Donald Trump, and DOGE’s demolition of USAID has had disastrous consequences for billions of ordinary people.
+Elon Musk, Donald Trump, and DOGE’s demolition of USAID has had disastrous consequences for ordinary people.
 Their decision springs from a misplaced conviction that Americans should only concern themselves with Americans and that the United States has no obligation to the international community despite its status as the richest nation in human history.
-More selfishly, the United States has lost an opportunity to project soft power and maintain its position as the hegemonic power in a unipolar, post-Cold War world.
+More cynically, the United States has lost an opportunity to project soft power and maintain its position as the hegemonic power in a post-Cold War world that is increasingly becoming multipolar due to the rise of China.

 After the fall of the Berlin Wall, Francis Fukuyama argued that we had reached an “end of history” where liberal internationalism had triumphed over the ideologies of fascism and communism.
 In the light of recent far-right populist surges in the West and the decimation of USAID, Fukuyama seems to have underestimated the reactionary forces at play in the twenty-first century.
-Even as theorists have attempted to conceptualize a benevolent post-liberal international order, I must admit that I believe we were better off before.
+Even as theorists have attempted to conceptualize a benevolent post-liberal international order, I must admit that the current future does not look promising.

-Defending USAID is no easy task considering criticisms of it as a tool of neo-colonialism and neo-imperialism.
-Nevertheless, billions of lives were elevated out of poverty by its programs For example, Rovina Noboi in South Sudan is struggling to care for her ill daughter in the aftermath of USAID’s demolition.
-If and when her daughter succumbs to her illness, it won’t be reported in the news, but it will be a preventable death directly caused by the United States.
-If Republican policy-makers are comfortable criticizing Mao’s Great Leap Forward and the famines caused by Stalin’s policies in Ukraine, they must also make their peace with the fact that they have killed hundreds of thousands via their demolition of USAID.
-Hell has a special place for those with the power to help the poor who nevertheless refuse to do so.
+Defending USAID is no easy task considering valid criticisms of it as a tool of neo-colonialism and neo-imperialism.
+But it is nevertheless a vital one considering billions of lives were elevated out of poverty by its programs.
+For example, Rovina Noboi in South Sudan is struggling to care for her ill daughter in the aftermath of USAID’s demolition.
+If and when her daughter succumbs to her illness, it won’t be reported in the news, but it will be a preventable death caused by the United States.
+In fact, USAID has saved an estimated 90 million lives for the past two decades and, if the current cuts remain in place through 2030, 14 million lives could be lost.
+If Republican policy-makers are comfortable criticizing Mao’s Great Leap Forward and Stalin’s famines, they must also make their peace with the fact that they have killed hundreds of thousands via their demolition of USAID.

 Next